Liberal–National Coalition: 2025 and 2026 splits

-In the wake of their 2007 federal election loss, there was again talk of a merger in 2007 and 2008, as a result of a shrinking National Party vote.
-It was argued that the decline in the National vote is linked to a declining rural population, and National Party policies have become increasingly similar to those of the Liberal Party.
-However no merger took place outside of Queensland.
+On 21 January 2026, Nationals senators Susan McDonald, Bridget McKenzie, and Ross Cadell resigned from the Shadow Ministry for voting against the Coalition's shadow cabinet position concerning hate speech laws, which were drafted by the government in response to the 2025 Bondi Beach shooting.
+Their resignations were accepted by Ley and following this, the eight remaining National frontbenchers also resigned from the shadow cabinet.
+The next day Nationals leader David Littleproud confirmed the party had again quit the Coalition, saying "our party room has made it clear that we cannot be part of a shadow ministry under Sussan Ley" and that "we sit by ourselves" in the parliament.
+The two parties reunified on 8 February 2026.
+Both parties also agreed that that shadow cabinet decisions could no longer be overturned by either individual party, but instead could only be overturned by a joint Coalition party room.
+Ley was voted out as leader and replaced with Angus Taylor by the Liberal parliamentary representatives on 12 February 2026, while Littleproud resigned as Nationals leader a month later on 10 March 2026.

 Electoral organisation

+Influence of preferential voting

 Coalition arrangements were facilitated by Australia's preferential voting systems which enable Liberals and Nationals to compete locally in three-cornered-contests, with the Australian Labor Party (ALP), while exchanging preferences in elections.
 Such contests would weaken their prospects under first-past-the-post voting.
 From time to time, friction was caused by the fact that the Liberal and National candidates were campaigning against each other, without long-term damage to the relationship.

 Indeed, the whole point of introducing preferential voting was to allow safe spoiler-free, three-cornered contests.
 It was a government of the Nationalist Party, a forerunner to the modern Liberal Party which introduced the legislation, following Labor's unexpected win at the 1918 Swan by-election where the conservative vote split.
 Two months later, the Corangamite by-election held under preferential voting caused the initially leading ALP candidate to lose after some lower-placed candidates' preferences had been distributed.

 As a result of variations on the preferential voting system used in every state and territory, the Coalition was able to thrive, wherever both its member parties have both been active.
 The preferential voting system allowed the Liberal and National parties to compete and co-operate at the same time.
 By contrast, a variation of the preferential system known as optional preferential voting proved a significant handicap to coalition co-operation in Queensland and New South Wales, because significant numbers of voters do not express all useful preferences.